You know all about CRO and getting people to sign up for your product. But what do you know about the following page new users see?

 4. When a product tour follows, make it obvious

-Don’t be like Google AdWords with their welcome screen.
-Their welcome message doesn’t properly set a new user’s expectation for what will happen next:
+Don’t be like Google Ads with their welcome screen.
+Their welcome message doesn’t properly set a new user’s expectation for what will happen next.

 Will the message simply go away?
 Will it launch into a tour?
 It’s unclear.